RyannKim327/SQL-Samples/Readme.md

 DELETE FROM table_name WHERE ID = '12345abcde'
 ```
 > The most sensitive part in SQL is the delete, if you forgot the condition `WHERE` all the data from your table will be deleted and can't be retrieve unless you hava e backup.
 In this query, you allowed to delete a data from a table name, not deleting a data in a single column.
+---
+### Note
+> This repository may not be frequently updated due to the schedules I have.